Citibank exposes 600,000 customers to potential identity theft

 If you’re a Citibank customer, are you satisfied with their offer?

-Personal Money Market would love to know your thoughts on the matter.
+Personal Money Store would love to know your thoughts on the matter.